-internal audit contribute to

-effective accountability Assurance and effective accountability Recommendations in the Annual Governance Statement inform positive improvement within the Council's governance arrangements.
-Compliance with CIPFA's Statement on the Role of the Head of Internal Audit (2010).
-Compliance with Public Sector Internal Audit Standards.
-An effective Internal Audit Service is resourced and maintained.
-The Service has direct access to Members and provides assurance on governance arrangements via an annual report containing an opinion on the Council's internal control arrangements. -------------------------- -- --
+internal audit contribute to effective accountability Responsible Officer: - Director of Finance & Resources Implementation Date: July 2018.
+Assurance and effective accountability • Recommendations in the Annual Governance Statement inform positive improvement within the Council's governance arrangements.
+Compliance with CIPFA's Statement on the Role of the Head of Internal Audit (2010) Compliance with Public Sector Internal Audit Standards An effective internal audit service is resourced and maintained.
+The Service has direct access to members and provides assurance on governance arrangements via an annual report containing an opinion on the council's internal control arrangements.